Song Cycle: Climbing High, for soprano and piano, 2018

 Performed by Wistaria String Quartet and Amherst College chamber musicians

 “Hard-seat” class is the lowest coach class in Chinese trains.
-The seats in this class are hard, as is travelling in this class.
+The seats in this class are hard, as is traveling in this class.
 Passengers continuously talk on their cellphones, which defines the soundscape of this class.
 This class is generally chaotic.
 I have experienced children urinating outside the bathroom, migrant workers playing cards and gambling, and an elderly man offering me tasty food while speaking ill of my home country, Japan.
 Notwithstanding this chaos, the atmosphere of the class is never decadent; people have a destination, a clear purpose.

 Minato Sakamoto - Movement V: Nokia Scherzo (Excerpt) -